RebelMouseTeam/ansible-role-lvm/README.md

-# Ansible role for LVM
+# Ansible role for disk partitioning

 This role results in: